ilias0prog/geohealth-webgis/backlog.md

 - User stories follow this structure : "As a [user role], I want to [action] so that [goal/reason]"

-## Feature/ Task
+## Task

 - More precise than user stories, increased granularity
 - Should be implemented in 1 sprint
-- Features must follow the CRI principles :
+- Tasks must follow the CRI principles :
-	- **Coherence** : Features should be linked to a single item of functionality.
+	- **Coherence** : tasks should be linked to a single item of functionality.
 They should not do more than one thing and they should never have side-effects.
-	- **Relevance** : Features should reflect the way that users normally carry out some task.
+	- **Relevance** : tasks should reflect the way that users normally carry out some task.
 They should not provide obscure functionality that is hardly ever required.
-	- **Independence** : Features should not depend on how other system features are implemented and should not be affected by the order of activation of other features.
+	- **Independence** : tasks should not depend on how other system tasks are implemented and should not be affected by the order of activation of other tasks.

 ## User roles